jameskaupert/learning-stuff/aws-ccp-exampro/06-global-infrastructure.md

 Fault level = collection of fault domains.
 Can be scoped however (servers in a rack, rack in a datacenter, room in a datacenter, entire datacenter...)

 AWS abstracts fault level so you don't have to worry about it (an AWS region would be a Fault Level, an AWS AZ would be a Fault Domain).
 Azure does not (you get to pick)

+Each region is designed to be completed isolated from other regions for fault tolerance and stability

+Each AZ is isolated, but connected to other AZs within the region with low-latency links Each AZ is an independent failure zone.

+- They are physically separated within a metro region and located in lower risk flood plains
+- They have discrete, uninterruptible power supplies and onsite backup generation
+- They are designed to be supplied by different substations to reduce the risk of a power grid event impacting more than a single AZ